agnivabasak/diy-load-balancer/README.md

 # diy-load-balancer
 A simple load balancer made for learning the internals of how a layer 7 lb works

-<br><br>This project is developed in Java using **Jetty servers** as backend instances.
-<br><br>The load balancer distributes traffic in a **ROUND_ROBIN** fashion, supports periodic health checks, and includes shell scripts to manage setup, testing, teardown, and chaos testing.
+## Flow of the application

+1. The user sends a request to the load balancer
+2. The load balancer receives the requests using a Jetty Server, which is multi-threaded by default.
+3. In the background, health checks are performed in intervals, where the /health endpoint of the backend servers are hit.
+If any of them don't resond as expected, they are removed from the list of healthy servers.
+If they come back up, they are added back to the list of healthy servers.
+   <br>Using thread safe data structures like CopyOnWriteArrayList and synchronized functions, it is made sure that a request is not served in the middle of a health check and there is no discrepancy in the list used for selecting the backend server.
+4. The load balancer selects one of the backend server in a Round Robin fashion.
+It then forwards the request by hitting the /ping endpoint of the backend server and returns the response received by the backend server.
+Before sending the request to the backend server, the load balancer also sets proxy headers like "X-Forwarded-For","X-Forwarded-Host",etc.

 ## Steps to test

 Shell scripts are  provided for ease of setting up the servers for testing.
-Alternatively, they can be manually spun up as well as you would a Java Jetty Server (The shell scripts can be used as reference to figure out the exact commands)
+Alternatively, they can be manually spun up as well, as you would a Java Jetty Server (The shell scripts can be used as reference to figure out the exact commands)
 <br><br> Please execute the commands listed in the root directory of the project

 ### Prerequisites: